kervinck/gigatron-rom/README.md

 000e      frameCount    Continuous video frame counter 000f      serialRaw     New raw serial read
-0010      (serialLast)  Previous serial read (used for edge detection) 0011      buttonState   Negative edge-triggered and resettable input bits 0012      (resetTimer)  After 2 seconds of holding 'Start', do a soft reset 0013      (xout)        Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state
+0010      (serialLast)  Previous serial read (used for edge detection) 0011      buttonState   Edge-triggered and resettable input bits 0012      (resetTimer)  After 2 seconds of holding 'Start', do a soft reset 0013      (xout)        Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state